luapower/ui0/ui.md

 ## Features:

-  * OMG widgets! including a grid and a code editor (seeee the demos!).
+  * OMG widgets! including a grid and a code editor (see demos!).
   * easily extensible and composable with [oo] and a base layer object.
   * cascading styles with `> parent` and `:state` selectors.
   * transition-based animations.